cjuniorfox/retropie-crt/README.md

 * A Raspberry Pi.
 Tested at the Raspberry Pi 3.
 As far as the "vcgemcmd" tool exists, it should work.
 * Retropie installed.
 * An HDMI to analog display signal converter.
-Be aware that it needs to be a simple converter without any video processing.
+Make sure that it needs to be a simple converter without any video processing.
 Just search for "HDMI to YPbPr" or "HDMI to VGA"  in any online Chinese store.
 ![HDMI to Component Adapter](hdmi_to_component.png)

 ## Initial setup